GetaKit: Online Testing in Ontario

 Confidentiality and Anonymity

-All registration and survey data, included self-reported HIV and COVID results, will be encrypted and hosted on a secure Montreal-based server (through Google SQL cloud).
+All registration and survey data, included self-reported HIV results, will be encrypted and hosted on a secure Montreal-based server (through Google SQL cloud).
 Information on the security of the Google system can be found here: https://cloud.google.com/security/compliance/phipa.
 This information is only accessible by Authorized Users at participating GetaKit satellite sites and the OHTN and the Principal Investigator.
 Information collected will be accessed for three reasons:

 - To support a referral for HIV care based on a preliminary positive result or if you want to access HIV PrEP, as well as in the event that a positive STI or COVID result.
-This will be to ensure you receive appropriate supports, medical treatment, and healthcare services.
+This will be to ensure you receive appropriate supports, medical treatment, and HIV prevention services.
 You will be reminded at the time of referral that your information is being shared with the physician or nurse practitioner to whom we refer you.

 - For internal evaluation reports for monitoring and improvement of the GetaKit project, either at individual sites or the whole project.
 To produce these reports GetaKit may link to other databases.
 These evaluations will only include summary data, that is no individual identifiable data.